 - Place two pieces of fabric of matching sizes and shapes, right-sides together, and pin three sides closed with straight pins, measuring ¼ inch in from the outer edge.

 - Clip the corners of the seams to reduce the amount of fabric bulk in the corners when you turn it right-side out.

 - Turn it inside out, so the right side of the fabric is now out and the seams are hidden.

 - Blend any aromatherapy essential oils in with the filler in a bowl.

 - Scoop filler into the opening in the sewn pack, filling it ½ to 2/3 of the way full with your selected filling and extras.
 Don’t over-fill, as you do want the finished pad to mold itself around the part of your body you are using it on.
 Too much fill and it won’t flex and give…too little and it will all fall down to the ends of the pad instead of staying where you place it.

 - Fold the open ends inside the sewn pouch ¼ inch, pin shut, and stitch the bag closed.

 - Choose a fabric that is microwave safe as in the instructions above, and make sure it is washable and will not shrink.

 - Size the slipcover 1 1/2 inches larger for each dimension of the hot/cold pack fabric (height and width) to allow for the depth of the filling.
 Double check before you cut the slip cover, as the amount of filling you added to the hot/cold pack may require more or less extra fabric for the slipcover.
-So - cut the slipcover fabric after you have filled your hot/cold pack, and allow for filling, plus an additional 1/2 “ to each dimension to provide a seam allowance.
+So - cut the slipcover fabric after you have filled your hot/cold pack, and allow for filling, at least 1" larger than the finished pack size, plus an additional 1/2 “ to each dimension to provide a seam allowance.

 - Follow instructions 1-4 above.